storagebit/lure/README.md

 ## Installation
 Quite simple actually.
-Just download the binary from here and run it on your MDS or OSS.
+Just download the binary from here and run it on your Lustre client, MDS or OSS.

 Or `git clone https://github.com/storagebit/lure/` and `cd` into the `bin` directory where you find the binary or build and compile it from the source using the `build_lure.sh` bash script in the `src` directory.
 The choice is yours.